 Artificial ground is a term used by BGS for those areas where the ground surface has been significantly modified by human activity.
-Whilst artificial or man-made ground is not part of the 'real geology' of bedrock and superficial deposits it does affect them and needs recording because the near surface ground conditions are so important to human activities and economic development.
+Artificial or man-made ground is a vital component of our understanding of UK geology, that also includes bedrock and superficial deposits, because the near surface ground conditions are so important to human activities and economic development.

 For DiGMapGB and related purposes, artificial ground information is placed in a separate theme.
 It may be regarded, in other uses in BGS and elsewhere, as part of the superficial geology that includes both man-made and natural deposits.
 Further information on artificial ground can be found in the BGS Rock Classification Scheme Volume 4.